MercersKitchen/Music-Player-github.io/Processing-Java Lessons/README.md

 ---

-Recommened Programs and Steps to Know about ... front of course to end
-- Reminders and Foci, <a href="">tba</a>
-     - Students must be able to describe algorithms and update their correctness for less than 100% (and not the failing grade)
-- HelloWorld, Time Honoureed Traditon, Static Program Start
-- Why Processing-JAVA: ease into mulitple languages & Objects-First (visually-based so not typical object-first)
-     - AP CSA Exam
-     - Java Libraries
-     - Static Class to Driver & Processing-Classes to Pure Java Classes
-- Why Static
-     - When to Start a Variable: before it is needed, after other variables that create it
-     - Order of Functions to create larger algorithm, learn function parameters and options
-     - What is being repeated in a static program to learn from it
-     - TBA
 - Why DIVs
      - DIVs: assigning space of display for specific purposes (overlapping, not overlapping)
           - realizing interaction of Processing-Java IDE and VS-Code with CHAT-GPT4